Self-Help Homes

 How do I get involved?

-Contact the program directors by phone or by email at shh@byu.edu.
-When the program resumes, there will be a link for the weekly projects on this webpage.
+Contact the program directors by text or by email at shh@byu.edu

 I've loved being able to meet new people that come out to our program every week.
 We make so many new friends and make serving a great time!
 Sometimes the work isn't easy and can be arduous, but the spirit of serving is so strong!
 We get to work hand-in-hand with families and see their lives blessed!
 Also, I love construction!